temporalio/documentation/docs/content/what-is-a-retry-policy.md

   - If one of those errors occurs, the [Activity Task Execution](#activity-task-execution) or [Workflow Execution](#workflow-execution) is not retried.
 - **Use case**: There may be errors that you know of that should not trigger a retry.
   In this case you can specify them such that if they occur, the given execution will not be retried.

+  <RelatedReadList
+  readlist={[
+  ["How to specify a Retry Policy for a Workflow Execution in Go","/docs/content/how-to-set-start-workflow-options-in-go/#retrypolicy","developer guide"], ]}
+  />